Introduction

 For family historians, kirk session and presbytery records are often the first step away from sources (such as registers of birth and census returns) which are not indexed intensively by personal name.
 They can give details of births, marriages, burials and the movement of people from one part of Scotland to another.
 Evidence given in kirk session and presbytery cases can give fascinating details of how our ancestors lived, worked and worshipped.

-To search for a particular kirk session, presbytery or synod, go to the Virtual Volumes search or see our guide on using Virtual Volumes.
+To search for a particular kirk session, presbytery, synod or the General Assembly, go to the Virtual Volumes search or see our guide on using Virtual Volumes.

 Presbyterian church organisation and records